annasfe/annasfe/README.md

 - 👀  I’m a Web Developer who loves learning and teaching!

-- 🌱  I’m currently learning Vue.js and playing with React
+- 🌱  I’m currently getting more in depth with React and learning Typescript

 - 📫  Reach me at annasfe at gmail.